marina601/scooter-circle/TESTING.md

 3. As a first-time user, I want to be able to see more products and user reviews.

-  - The user can view th full selection of scooters by clicking on the button, at the bottom of the page *"View All Scooters"*
+  - The user can view the full selection of scooters by clicking on the button, at the bottom of the page *"View All Scooters"*
   - The first-time user will be redirected to the *Login* Page, where the message at the top of the page will tell them "You must be logged in to view this page".
   - If the user does not have an account yet, they can click a button *Regester Here* at the bottom of the form and proceed to the registration page.